xpack/web-jekyll/_posts/releases/xpm/2021-03-28-xpm-v0-9-1-released.md

 ### Enhancements

-- [#97] - the prefered property used to define configurations is now `buildConfigurations`, instead of `configurations`;
+- [#97] - the preferred property used to define configurations is now `buildConfigurations`, instead of `configurations`;

 ### Other changes